vmarkovtsev/DeathHandler/README.md

-DeathHandler class installs a SEGFAULT signal handler to print a nice stack trace and (if requested) generate a core dump.
+DeathHandler class installs SEGFAULT and SIGABRT signal handlers to print a nice stack trace and (if requested) generate a core dump.
 In DeathHandler's constructor, a SEGFAULT signal handler is installed via sigaction().
 If your program encounters a segmentation